 How to Prepare for the Test

-Your doctor will usually instruct you to fast for eight to 12 hours before your
+doctor will usually tell you to fast for eight to 12 hours before your

-pancreas, or spleen, you may be instructed to eat a fat-free meal the evening
+pancreas, or spleen.
+You may be instructed to eat a fat-free meal the evening

 How the Test Is Performed

-Before the exam, you will be asked to change into a hospital gown.
-You will begin by lying down on a table with your abdomen exposed.
+begin the scan by lying down on a table with your abdomen exposed.

 which are too high-pitched for the human ear to hear, echo as they hit a dense

 on the area being examined, you may need to change positions so the technician

-procedure, which usually lasts less than 30 minutes, you will be free to go about
+procedure, which usually lasts less than 30 minutes, you’ll be free to go about

 After the Test